bxlab/cmdb-quantbio/resources/syllabi/bootcamp/index.md

 <ol>
   <li><a name="FormatInter"></a><ins><b>Interactive</b> Lecture & <b>Live-Coding</b> Sessions</ins></li>
     <ul>
       <li>These sessions will consist of interactive lectures and instructor-guided live-coding examples, which introduce and expand on material for the exercise sessions that occur directly afterward.
-Instructors will give lectures synchronously and TAs will be available to provide support.</li>
+Instructors will give lectures and TAs will be available to provide support.</li>
       <li>The instructor will pause periodically to invite questions, let students catch up, and solicit sticky-note check-ins.
 See the next syllabus section, <a href="#Help">Asking for help</a>, on more specific information pertaining to questions and debugging in these sessions</li>
       <li>All scripts or notebooks used by instructors from these sessions will be made available on the course website through GitHub.</li>
     </ul>